corecodeio/devguide-python-fundamentals-23.1/src/technologies/2023/week10/miniprojects/mp01/desc/README.md

 ## Description

-You will be provided with y Python Jupyter Notebook file with a set of intructions.
+You will be provided with a Python Jupyter Notebook file with a set of intructions.
 You will need to implement the functions that are required in order to complete the project.

 You can find the Jupyter Notebook file in: